Chic 10-suite riad-hotel bringing luxurious style service and spa facilities to the oldest section of the Medina”

 - Room service

-- Set aside an indulgent afternoon and take advantage of the Farnatchi Spa - there are 2 marble hammams, treatment rooms, a wide range of treatments and healthy lunches on offer.
+- Set aside an indulgent afternoon at the Farnatchi Spa - there are 2 marble hammams, massage rooms, a wide range of treatments and healthy lunches on offer.
 The luxury Ila products are organic and handmade, with ingredients including Moroccan argan oil

 - Dine in lavish surroundings at one of Marrakech’s grand palace restaurants - or have the Farnatchi chef prepare a special dish and dine a deux on your balcony